 Check whether his or her email address is correct.
-If it is wrong, please send the correct email address to the program administrator.
+If it is wrong, please use one of the remaining slots for the correct entry and invite again.
 If the email address is correct the following might have happened:

 No, it is not possible to upload letters of recommendation.
 Your referees must fill in our online form.

 Yes, you can do so before the application deadline expires and again after having been admitted to the LSZGS.
 In case your prospective supervisor is affiliated with another program than the one you applied to you can easily change programs, there is no need to re-apply.
 If he or she is a member of more than one program, you may choose together with him or her which program you will join.

 No. It is neither necessary nor recommended to contact group leaders individually.
 Students who are invited for an interview will get access to a list of open positions and project descriptions before coming to Zurich.